 NOAA’s National Climatic Data Center reported last month:

-Based on preliminary data, the globally-averaged combined land and sea surface temperature was the fifth warmest on record for April, and the January-April year-to-date period tied with 2003 as the sixth warmest on record.
+Based on preliminary data, the globally averaged combined land and sea surface temperature was … the eighth warmest for boreal winter (December-February) and the January-February year-to-date period.

 - Breaking news: Unprecedented global warming in past year